balabit/syslog-ng-gitbook/chapters/chapter_0/section_3.md

 ## Installation process
 Like every project syslog-ng also uses different libraries and build-systems that must be installed for compiling and running properly.
-These dependencies can be satisfied compiling every-each libs and tools with our own hands but I would prefer to do it on the easy way.
+These dependencies can be satisfied by compiling every-each libs and tools manually, but I would prefer to do it the easy way.
 [Homebrew][ref:homebrew] is a package manager for OSX that has great community and support.
-We can also use it to install the dependencies we needed.
+You can also use it to install the dependencies you need.

 ### Dependencies
-1. Install homebrew on your system.
+1. Install Homebrew on your system.
-2. Do `brew update` if you haven’t done it yet.
+2. Perform `brew update` if you have not done it yet.
 3. The following packages should be installed for syslog-ng:
     * glib
     * openssl